EGI-Federation/documentation/content/en/users/service-providers/_index.md

 - [IFCA-LCG2](https://confluence.ifca.es/display/IC/Computing+Resources)
 - [IN2P3-IRES](https://scigne.fr/en/user-support/online-documentation/)

-This information is handy to deal with the particularities of each OpenStack deployment.
+This information is handy to deal with the particularities of each services deployed by a given provider.
+It usually covers OpenStack deployments, but may also document other services.